brunoruviaro/ardour4-tutorial/_posts/2014-09-29-an-overview-of-the-interface.md

 The main canvas is just below the top rows of controls described above.
-It basically comprises the **Rulers**, the space where **Tracks** and **Busses** are displayed, horizontal and vertical scroll bars and a **Zoom Options** section at the bottom.
-The very bottom of Ardour's Editor Window also displays useful information, such as sample rate of the session, available recording time, DSP use, and miscellaneous error messages.
+It basically comprises the **Rulers**, the space where **Tracks** and **Busses** are displayed, and a **Summary** view at the bottom.

+At the very top of Ardour's Editor Window (to the right) you will find useful information such as sample rate of the session, available recording time, and DSP use.

 ### Rulers

-Right-click on the rulers space and you will see a menu with all the possible rulers at your disposition.
+Right-click on the names of rulers and you will see a menu with all the possible rulers at your disposition.
 You may uncheck rulers that you don't need in order to save screen space.
 More information on these operations can be found in the **Setting up the Timeline** and **Setting